Rules and Organisation of PhD Studies

 All full time PhD students are entitled to receive doctoral allowance during the four year time of their standard study period.
 This does not apply to the students of DoRa programme, as they have seprate funding measures.

 The doctoral allowance can be sought by doctoral students who are citizens of the Republic of Estonia or who reside in Estonia on the basis of a residence right or a permanent or temporary residence permit and are full time students.

 The amount of the doctoral allowance is 660 EUR per month (as of 2018).

 There is no separate application for the allowance, it is taken care automatically, and the allowance is granted for whole academic year (from August to September).
 PhD students who are on academic leave at the time of granting doctoral allowance shall be granted the allowance from the study month following the finishing date of academic leave until the beginning of the next academic year.
 For more information, please see the document about terms and procedure for granting allowances.

 All PhD students, who have valid temporary residence permit (TRP) and their their residence registered in Estonia or the right of residence (depending on their country of origin: non-EU students have TRP and EU students right of residence) and for whom the university has assigned PhD study allowance in the Study Information System, receive health insurance (haigekassa) from the Estonian Health Insurance Fund (EHIF).
 The national health insurance is valid during the nominal period of studies (four years).
-It is interrupted during an academic leave including the academic leave is taken for medical reasons.
+It is interrupted during an academic leave including the case when the academic leave is taken for medical reasons.